makma/fingerprintjs.com/content/blog/the-best-npm-browser-fingerprint-packages.md

 If you want to learn more about browser fingerprinting and how it works, here are some helpful links to previous articles we have written on the subject:

-* The beginners guide to browser fingerprinting - a simple overview of how fingerprinting works
+* [The beginners guide to browser fingerprinting](https://fingerprintjs.com/blog/what-is-browser-fingerprinting/) - a simple overview of how fingerprinting works
-* Browser fingerprinting techniques - a browser fingerprint is made up of many hardware and software signals.
+* [Browser fingerprinting techniques](https://fingerprintjs.com/blog/browser-fingerprinting-techniques/) - a browser fingerprint is made up of many hardware and software signals.
 Learn about these different types and how they are accessed via the browser.
-* How to prevent multiple signups with browser fingerprinting - fingerprinting can be used in a multitude of ways.
+* [How to prevent multiple signups with browser fingerprinting](https://fingerprintjs.com/blog/prevent-multiple-signups-tutorial/) - fingerprinting can be used in a multitude of ways.
 Here is one simple example of browser fingerprinting in action.

-# Best fingerprinting packages
+# Top NPM fingerprinting packages

 When it comes to browser fingerprinting, there are many NPM fingerprinting packages to choose from.
 Here is a comparison of some of the best-known packages and what they offer.